St. Andrew's Schools: Academics

 High school students may earn college credit through the College Board's Advanced Placement (AP) program and through the Collegiate Advancement Program.
 AP courses are offered in biology, calculus, chemistry, English, world languages, physics, U.S. government, U.S. history, and many more.
 Through its Collegiate Advancement Program with Hawaii Pacific University, the Priory also offers the opportunity for qualified juniors and seniors to enroll without additional cost in college freshman-level courses.

 Accreditation and ranking

-The Priory is accredited (K–12) by the Western Association of Schools and Colleges (WASC).
-In 2015, the Priory earned the highest ranking of accreditation: a six-year with a mid-term report.
+St. Andrew's Schools is accredited (K–12) by the Western Association of Schools and Colleges (WASC).
+In 2015, St. Andrew's earned the highest ranking of accreditation: a six-year with a mid-term report.

 Athletics

 The school is a member of the Hawaii High School Athletic Association and the Interscholastic League of Honolulu, an athletic conference composed of Honolulu-area private schools.
 The Priory fields varsity teams in basketball, bowling, paddling, sailing, tennis, and volleyball, and is a member of Pac-5 in competitive cheer, cross-country, judo, kayaking, soccer, softball, swimming, track and field, water polo, and wrestling.
 St. Andrew's Priory is one of twenty-two smaller private schools that make up a larger unified team called Pac-5 Wolfpack, that allows the students to participate in certain high school athletic competition.
 Pac-Five was founded in 1974 to allow smaller private institutions (of 1000 or less students per school) to form a football team and compete at a varsity level with bigger schools.
 Now, Pac-5 competes in baseball, canoe paddling, cheerleading, cross-country, football, judo, kayaking, soccer, softball, swimming, tennis, track & field, water polo, and wrestling.

 In 2004, the Priory's varsity basketball team won the Hawai'i High School Girls State Division II Basketball Championship.